rwandi-ctf/rwandi-ctf.github.io/source/_posts/BlahajCTF2023/powerful-shell.md

 }
 ```

+Since AES is used, which is a symmetric key cipher, it uses the same secret key for both encryption and decryption.
 So to solve this, we first generate the key `$k` with powershell cuz why not:

 ```powershell
 $s = "devilscannotlie!"